Protect Yourself From COVID-19

 Wash Your Hands

-Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing or sneezing.
+Keeping hands clean helps prevent the spread of germs like COVID-19.
+Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place or after blowing your nose, coughing or sneezing.

 If soap and water are not readily available, use hand sanitizer.